 Yes.
-The ONLY way to have a mugshot removed after being arrested, is to bring a court order signed by a judge to the Sheriff's Department to have it taken off.
+The ONLY way to have a mugshot removed after being arrested, is to bring a court order signed by a Judge to the Sheriff's Department to have it removed.

 No, we only provide background checks for other agencies.
 You may contact the Arkansas State Police at 501-618-8500 regarding individual background checks.